 Three: Continue mixing until a smooth dough ball forms.

 Four: Cut the dough in half and add each piece to a sheet of plastic wrap.
 Wrap completely, press into a disc, then refrigerate.
+You can also do it in one large mass.

 Hot tip!
 The dough should be very firm after the refrigeration stage.
 If it's still soft in the center, allow it to chill for longer.